sindresorhus/Defaults/migration.md

 ### From `Codable struct` to `Dictionary` (Optional)

-This situation happens when you have a struct which is stored as a codable json string before, but now you want it to be store as a dictionary.
+This situation happens when you have a struct which is stored as a codable json string before, but now you want it to be stored as a dictionary.

 #### Before migration, your code should be like this
 ```swift